jaysoo/nx-react-book/manuscript/chapter3.md

 export default Book;
 ```

-By using Nx, we have created a shared model library and refactored both frontend and backend code in around a minute.
+By using Nx, we have created a shared model library and refactored both frontend and backend code in about a minute.

-A major benefit of working within a monorepo is that we can check in these changes as a *single commit*.
-This means that the corresponding pull-request will contain the full story, rather than having the changes be fragmented amongst multiple pull-requests and repositories.
+Another major benefit of working within a monorepo is that we can check in these changes as a *single commit*.
+This means that the corresponding pull-request contains the full story, rather than being fragmented amongst multiple pull-requests and repositories.

 ## Enforcing hard boundaries